wnfs-wg/spec/spec/private-wnfs.md

 ### 3.1.7.2 Revision Key Structure

-A viewing agent may be able to view more than a single revisions of a node.
+A viewing agent may be able to view more than a single revision of a node.
 This information must be kept somewhere that some agents would be able to discover as they walk through a file system, but stay hidden from others.
 This is achieved per node with a "revision key".
 Every revision of a node MUST have a unique skip ratchet, bare namefilter, and i-number.

 The skip ratchet is the single source of truth for generating the decryption key.
 Knowledge of this one internal skip ratchet state is sufficient to grant access to all of the relevant state in the diagram:
 * Generate the content key for the current node